CodeNow/palantiri/README.md

 Listens to the `user-whitelisted` event and publishes an `asg.check-created` job.

 ##### `asg.check-crated`
 Makes sure an ASG was properly created for an organization (formerly a whitelisted user).
 If that's not the case, it will send off a Pager Duty in order to let an engineer know about this.

 #### Server Workflow
-0. The server is started and subscribes to the relevant queues (see: `lib/app.js` and `lib/external/rabbitmq.js`)
+1. The server is started and subscribes to the relevant queues (see: `lib/app.js` and `lib/external/rabbitmq.js`)
-1. A job is assigned to the worker server from a particular queue (see: `lib/external/rabbitmq.js`)
+2. A job is assigned to the worker server from a particular queue (see: `lib/external/rabbitmq.js`)
-2. Palantiri constructs a new `Worker` instance for the job (see: `lib/workers/`)
-3. The worker attempts to perform the task by running the handler:
-  1. On success: the worker acknowledges to RabbitMQ that the job is complete
-  2. On failure: the worker acknowledges to RabbitMQ that the job is complete and logs error

 #### Queue Names
 The names of the queues used by Palantiri have been chosen according to the following format.